Unless you’ve been in the personal watercraft scene for a few decades, you might not know what a Wet Bike is.

 As the name suggests, it was essentially a motorcycle (or a bike) for the water.
-It was one of the original personal watercraft models to hit the market, but unlike Kawasaki, Sea Doo, and Yamaha, it never really caught on.
+It was one of the original personal watercraft models to hit the market, but unlike models from Kawasaki, Sea-Doo, and Yamaha, it never really caught on.

 This took the term “jet ski” to a whole new level.
 The result of this concept was an oddly shaped snowmobile for the water.

 Most of the body styles have a lot of triangles and rectangles, with sharp lines and bright colors tying everything together.

 A Brief History

 There are several reasons it didn’t last, one of the main ones being that it was a little harder to ride than other jet skis.
 This, of course, was due to the signature skis that made it what it was.

 Wet Bike Top Speed, Engine, and Features

 This might not seem like much, but at the time, it was more than impressive.
-Even now, it’s pretty amazing that such an odd looking jet ski could reach those speeds.
+Even now, it’s pretty amazing that such an odd-looking jet ski could reach those speeds.

 However, the thin body allows riders to lock in easily when riding.
 This helps make leaning into turns a bit more intuitive than if the body was wider.

-Just above the seat is a large 9 gallon gas tank, which lasts quite a while when filled all the way.
-At first the Wet Bike’s top speed of 36 mph might seem like a drawback, but this greatly helps its fuel efficiency.
+Just above the seat is a large 9-gallon gas tank, which lasts quite a while when filled all the way.
+At first, the Wet Bike’s top speed of 36 mph might seem like a drawback, but this greatly helps its fuel efficiency.
 Since it can’t reach very extreme speeds, it’s much less likely to burn through fuel quickly.